stroiman/go-dom/README.md

 But just like the accessibility tree, this could be implemented in a new library depending only on the interface from here.

----

-[^1]: Single-Page app
-[^2]: This is not entirely true.
-The script host only supports one OS
-    thread running JS code.
-But true parallelism will eventually be supported.
-[^3]: I generally dislike snapshot tests; as they don't _describe_ expected behaviour, only that the outcome mustn't change.
-There are a few cases where where snapshot tests are the right choice, but they should be avoided for a TDD process.
-[^4]: E.g., `HTMLFormElement` and `FormData` have circular dependencies.
-[^5]: The engine is based on the v8go project by originally by @rogchap, later kept up-to-date by @tommie; who did a remarkale job of automatically keeping the v8 dependencies up-to-date.
-But many necessary features of V8 are not exported;
-which I am adding in my own fork.